danielrudzinski/KanbanProject/terraform/README.md

  - `captcha_secret`
  - `vite_recaptcha_site_key`

+Optional (recommended):
+- `app_image_tag` - container image tag deployed to Azure Container Apps.
+For reproducible deployments, set this to an immutable value like the git SHA pushed by the CI pipeline.

+Optional (monitoring):
+- `alert_email` - if set, Terraform creates an Azure Monitor action group and basic Container Apps metric alerts (CPU + memory).

 Recommended: copy `dev.local.auto.tfvars.example` to `dev.local.auto.tfvars` and fill in values for local development (auto-loaded and usually gitignored).
 Alternatively, use the provided `*.tfvars` files and pass with `-var-file`.

 ## Deployment